Do My Business Posts Help SEO?

 These are simple tips to follow, but they will help your Google My Business listing stay relevant during a difficult time.
 You could apply these same tips to any other special event such as a sporting event, conference, or festival.

-Use Google My Business Posts to Showcase Offers and Generate Leads
+Showcase Offers and Generate Leads

 One of the obvious Google My Business posts for more revenue is the special offer post.
 Tell people what’s on sale and they will buy it.
 There are some cool things you could do with this type of post to get even better results for your business.
 Here are a few strategies: